 When you are in Silver Springs, you'll notice that it is more blue-collar than most other communities in America.
 37.67% of Silver Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Silver Springs is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Silver Springs who work in office and administrative support (12.33%), healthcare (12.33%), and food service (10.33%).

-Silver Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Silver Springs doesn't have a public transportation system that people use for their commute.

-In terms of college education, Silver Springs ranks among the least educated cities in the nation, as only 4.90% of people over 25 have a bachelor's degree or advanced degree.
+Silver Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.90% of people over 25 have a college degree.

 Silver Springs is a somewhat ethnically-diverse village.
 The people who call Silver Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silver Springs residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Silver Springs include Irish, German, English, Italian, and European.